tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 So, the life went on.
 Both Batu and I were released from the hospital and our service continued as if nothing had happened.

 One morning we saw a UAZ and a truck arriving at our base.
-The driver was just another conscript, but the passengers were definitely not.
+The driver was just another conscript, but the passenger was definitely not.
 A lean captain in the old field uniform walked into HQ.
 This was odd.
 By that time, we already knew all the officers on the base, but this guy… He didn’t look like a typical paper pusher from the Division HQ.
 Firstly, he wasn’t cleanly shaved and had a slight bristle on the face – that was a severe misconduct in our colonel's eyes.
-Secondly, his chevrons were unknown to me, and Frolov had mercilessly drilled us to recognize all the chevrons from our Siberian Military District.
+Secondly, I did not recognize his chevrons, and Frolov had mercilessly drilled us to know all chevrons from our Siberian Military District.

 Soon we learned why.
-A fat praporshik arrived in the barracks and ordered the company to move out.
+A fat praporshik arrived to our barracks and ordered the company to move out.

 Our platoon was shepherded to HQ building where we found Frolov waiting for us near the entrance.
 He came to each of us, saying very quietly: “Play dumb.
 And don’t sign anything”.
 Well, now I was officially in a panicking mode.
 One by one we were invited into the colonel's office.
 There I learned the newcomer’s name: Major Vladimir Volkov of the 135th Motor Rifle Regiment, 58th Army.